 Flowing through downtown Chicago, the Chicago River has a fascinating history.
 Not only does this river run through various systems and canals, but it is also the only river in the world that flows backwards.
 A reversal technique was introduced for sanitation reasons to divert the sewage away from Lake Michigan’s water supply.
 The reversal of the river was recognized as being the largest public earth-moving project ever completed.
 It was also acknowledged as a great engineering achievement.

-Next time you go to a blood bank to donate, remember to thank Dr. Bernard Fantus for introducing this important and helpful concept at the Cook County Hospital in Chicago.
-In 1937, Chicago became the first city to established a blood bank in the United States.
+Next time you go to a blood bank to donate, remember to thank Dr Bernard Fantus for introducing this important and helpful concept at the Cook County Hospital in Chicago.
+In 1937, Chicago became the first city to establish a blood bank in the United States.
 Blood banks allowed doctors to store and examine donated blood – an important and lifesaving development for medicine.
 Hospitals around the States opened their own blood banks soon after.